 - Grantee must produce a short follow-up report.

 - Grantee must use project funding acknowledgement and logo in any subsequent research outputs (presentations, posters, publications).
 “This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 810653”.
 You can find a range of prepared logos for use in different contexts in the toolkit.

-- Standard institutional travel directive rules apply.
+- Institutional travel directive rules apply.
 CF NIF: PT507131827.
 All must be agreed in advance of any purchase.

 - Intersectoral (non-academic host).

 - Worldwide (ideally outside of Europe).
 If within Europe, ideally intersectoral.

 - Those without other access to funds for travel/training (e.g. not ITNs or those with high-end fellowships with significant travel funding already included).